EvgeniyKrastev/OOP-DataBase-Project/README.md

 The tables in the H2 Database have connections: foreign key car brandsID to brands brandsID, and form sales carID to cars carID.

-Technologies used: H2 Database, Java, JFrame, Bootstrap, Entity Framework, jQuery, ASP.Net Core.
+Technologies used: H2 Database, Java, JFrame.